 So, before signing up, ask yourself these 4 questions:

-It’s also a good idea to research different ways of borrowing money, such as 0% credit cards or overdrafts.
+It’s also a good idea to research different ways of borrowing money, such as 0% credit cards or overdrafts

-If it’s managed well and you never miss a payment, BNPL can be a free way to borrow money.
+If managed well and you never miss a payment, BNPL can be a free way to borrow money.
 But keep in mind, any remaining instalments are automatically taken from your account at set dates – and missed payments can lead to:

 Citizens Advice says more than a quarter of those who’ve used BNPL have regretted it.